ibiem-2019/ibiem_2019_material/content/lessons/demultiplex_tutorial.md

     ## Total number seqs written    106799
     ## ---

 We still have a bunch of Barcode errors but many fewer (17% instead of 98%).
 Many are still Unassigned, but most of our samples have some reads, and many of our samples have a large number.
 It looks like we needed to reverse complement both the barcodes as supplied in the map file and the barcodes as sequenced.

 Running `split_sequence_file_on_sample_ids.py`
 ----------------------------------------------

-Despite its name `split_libraries_fastq.py` does not actually *spilt* the FASTQ, it just relabels or "tags" it.
-To actually do the demultiplexing we need another program: `split_sequence_file_on_sample_ids.py`.
+Despite its name `split_libraries_fastq.py` does not actually *spilt* the FASTQ, it just relabels or “tags” it.
+To actually do the demultiplexing we need another program:
+`split_sequence_file_on_sample_ids.py`.
 Fortunately the commands for `split_sequence_file_on_sample_ids.py` are a little simpler.

 ``` bash
 split_sequence_file_on_sample_ids.py -h